Frequently Asked Questions

 We encourage students of any race, color, sex, sexual orientation, national or ethnic origin, religion, or spiritual connection to apply to the University.

 International University of Professional Studies, is not accredited by an accrediting agency recognized by the United States Secretary of Education.
 Note: In the United States, many licensing authorities require accredited degrees as the basis for eligibility for licensing.
 In some cases, accredited colleges may not accept for transfer, courses and degrees completed at unaccredited colleges, and some employers may require an accredited degree as a basis for eligibility for employment.
+(Please refer to #11 for more information.)

 2. What Is Non-Traditional Education?
 (PDF File)